Rushon: Geography

 Locally known as Vamar (وامر, Pamiri: Vamár) it is a town located in the Rushon District on the border with Afghanistan 65 km north of Khorugh.

 It was known as Kala-i Vamar (the fortress of Vamar) until 1932.

 The town is located on the river Panj just downstream from the mouth of the Bartang at the point where the Panj briefly turns west before resuming its northerly course.
 It is at this point that the Vamardaya creek cascades from a steep V shaped gorge in the mountains behind the town, into Panj River.

 There is a small museum and the ruins of a Kala-i Vamar (Vamardiž) a mediaeval era fort.

 Services

 Rushan has a small commercial precinct that runs down the main road, centred on the bazaar.

 Fuel can be obtained from two outlets on the edge of the town and there is a school housed in a purpose built three storey structure on the south side of the AH66 highway and like many towns in the district streets tend to be lined with poplar trees.
 Soccer fields lie at the eastern end of the town.

 There are multiple guesthouses in the town.

 The Aghan border lies at the southern edge of the town.

 The nearby village of Bomak, located at the mouth of the Bartangi rive has fuel, a school and retail services as well.
 This village is known for the lonely boulder and the white bridge over the bartangi.

+There is also a small airfield in Vamar, however, there has been no flights in recent history.